 * * *

 As everyone adjusts to a "new normal," some of those new realities are markedly more difficult than others.
-By using data to uncover the problems your customers are facing and determining how you can specifically help them, you demonstrate your shared commitment to success.
+By using data to uncover the problems your customers are facing and determining how you can specifically help them, you demonstrate your customer centricity and shared commitment to success.

 The path to meaningful change is yours to chart, but asking the above questions will help you understand where you can make the most difference and how you can adjust your business in the short- and long-term.